kupferwerk/swift-style-guide/README.md

 #### Don't write Swift as Objective-C with new syntax

-Make use of features in swift to reduce boilerplate code.
+Make use of features in Swift to reduce boilerplate code.

 For example, to select elements of an array that pass a certain condition, instead of: